meonkeys/ow/Readme.md

   -d, --debug           enable debug messages
 ```

+Output is minimal on success.
+If an error occurs, messages are printed to standard error and a nonzero exit code is returned.

 ### Get internal link

 Given a local file path sync'd by the Nextcloud desktop client, return the "internal link" on the Nextcloud server.